Luiza Trajano

-Luiza Helena Trajano Inácio Rodrigues (born 9 October 1948), is a Brazilian billionaire businessperson.
+Luiza Helena Trajano Inácio Rodrigues (born 9 October 1948) is a Brazilian businessperson.
 She is chair of the retailer Magazine Luiza and associated companies.
 In July 2020, Forbes noted that she was Brazil's wealthiest woman.
 Trajano is an advisory board member to both UNICEF Brazil and UNFPA Brazil, among other entities.
 In 2021 Luiza was listed by TIME magazine as one of the 100 most influential people in the world.
 She is a feminist.
-As of April 2022, her net worth was estimated at US$1.4 billion.

 Life

 Trajano was born in Franca in the state of São Paulo.
 She graduated in law from Faculdade de Direito de Franca (School of Law of Franca) in 1972.
 Trajano's parents (she is the only daughter) owned a retail store in Franca under the brand name Magazine Luiza.
 Trajano worked in various departments such as sales, purchase and management, prior to becoming the company's director-superintendent in 1991.
 Under her chairpersonship, Magazine Luiza became a chain of over 1,000 stores scattered throughout 18 Brazilian states with over 18 million clients and 27 thousand employees, as well as a publicly traded company.

 During Brazil's 2018 presidential election, Trajano held a Q&A session with several candidates.
 The eventual winning candidate, Jair Bolsonaro, did not attend.
-Shortly afterwards, Bolsonaro tweeted 'Who's Luiza Trajano anyway?'
+Shortly afterwards, Bolsonaro tweeted 'Who's Luiza Trajano anyway?'.
 Reports emerged that he had resented being excluded by the organisation for failing to confirm participation in time.